GSA/piv-guides/pages/template-2.md

 Use the Alert, Warning, or Information Block formatting to highlight specific information in your Page.

-**CHANGE FOR BELOW--NEW FORMAT FOR ALERTS:**  {% include alert-info.html heading = "Before starting a new Guide, please review the _Contributing.md_ page!" content="The _Contributing.md_ page provides terms and conditions and other important instructions." %}
+{% include alert-info.html heading = "Before starting a new Guide, please review the _Contributing.md_ page!" content="The _Contributing.md_ page provides terms and conditions and other important instructions." %}

-**FIND FORMAT FOR WARNING, ALERT, AND SUCCESS**
+**FIND FORMAT FOR WARNING, ALERT, AND SUCCESS - CHANGE ALL BELOW TO SAME FORMAT**

 ### Warning blocks